ortexx/spreadable/README.md

 # [Spreadable](http://https://github.com/ortexx/spreadable/) [alpha]

-Spreadable is a simple distributed network mechanism.
+Spreadable is a simple decentralized distributed network mechanism.

 The readme will be soon.